Medical-Fitness Technician

 - Become familiar with the basic areas of concern in obtaining an informed consent.

-- Understand the concept of "inherent risk" and the concept of "probability."
+- Understand the concept of "inherent risk" and "probability."

 Explanation